bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Complete Blood Count (CBC)

-The Complete Blood Count (CBC) is one of the most common and informative baseline tests.
-It measures components of your blood, including
+The Complete Blood Count (CBC) is one of the most common and informative baseline tests, providing insights into the overall health and detecting potential disorders like anemia or infection.
+It evaluates several key components of your blood:

 • Red Blood Cells (RBC): Assess oxygen-carrying capacity and detect anemia.